• Is biomass a sustainable energy source?

 Policy and regulatory frameworks play a crucial role in ensuring the sustainability of biomass energy.
 Governments and international bodies need to implement stringent policies that promote sustainable biomass production and usage.
 This includes setting clear emission standards, encouraging sustainable land use practices, and providing incentives for research and development in advanced biomass technologies.
 Additionally, international cooperation and knowledge-sharing can help disseminate best practices and drive global efforts towards sustainable biomass energy.

 While biomass has the potential to be a sustainable energy source, its current practices require significant improvements to meet environmental and social sustainability standards.
-Addressing the challenges related to carbon emissions, deforestation, land use, and energy efficiency is essential for revitalizing biomass as a key component of the renewable energy mix.
+Addressing the challenges related to carbon emissions, deforestation, land use, and energy efficiency is essential for revitalising biomass as a key component of the renewable energy mix.
 Sustainable sourcing, technological advancements, integrated energy systems, and robust policies are crucial for achieving this goal.
 By innovating and adopting practices that ensure the sustainable use of biomass, we can harness its potential to contribute to a greener and more sustainable future.

 Digital Edition

-June 2024
+November 2024

 View all digital editions